WICG/webpackage/explainers/signed-exchange-subresource-subtitution-explainer.md

 ## Introduction

-We want to introduce a new **rel=allowed-alt-sxg** link HTTP header which will be used along with rel=preload link HTTP header.
-By using this header, content publishers can declare that the UA can load the specific subresources from cached signed exchanges which were prefetched in the referrer page.
+We want to allow content publishers to declare that the UA can load the specific subresources from cached signed exchanges which were prefetched in the referrer page.
+So we propose a new **rel=allowed-alt-sxg** link HTTP header.

 ## Use Cases